Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.3.b.** Assume there are 10<sup>30</sup> _E. coli_ cells on Earth ([estimate from a 1998 study out of University of Georgia](https://www.pnas.org/content/95/12/6578)).
 If every one of these cells replicates all at once, how many mutations should we expect to occur in this replication cycle?

-**Q.3.c.** Life on Earth is approximately 10<sup>9.5</sup> years old.
-The fastest that _E. coli_ can replicate at a rate of one generation per 20 minutes, or 3 replications per hour.
+**Q.3.c.** Life on Earth is approximately 10<sup>9.5</sup> years old. _E. coli_ replicates at a rate of one generation per 20 minutes, or 3 replications per hour.
 If we assume that _E. coli_ has been around since the beginning of life on Earth, how many _E. coli_ generations have passed since life began?

 **Q.3.d.** Let's assume that the global population size of _E. coli_ remains constant over time.
 Given your answers for 2.b. (the total number of mutations that arise every time all the _E. coli_ in the world replicate) and 2.c. (the number of times _E. coli_ could have replicated since life began), how many total mutation events would you expect have happened in Earth's history?

-**Q.3.e.** Is the number of total mutation events (from 3d) bigger or smaller than the number of possible microbial genotypes (from 3c)?
+Is this number bigger or smaller than the number of possible _E. coli_ genotypes?

 Note: Question-3 is based on an entry from [*Cell Biology by the Numbers*](http://book.bionumbers.org/what-is-the-mutation-rate-during-genome-replication/), and from material from Dan Fisher's course Evolution by the Numbers [APPPHYS237/BIO251](https://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&q=APPPHYS%20237:%20Evolution%20by%20the%20numbers&academicYear=20182019).

-## (Q4) Brainstorming Report-2 (30 pts)

-This part must be completed individually

-**Q.4.a.**  Did you show up on Friday?
-(Yes / No)

-**Q.4.b.**  Were you able to connect with everyone in your group?
-(Yes / No) Please share their names.

-Drawing from your experiences in class Friday using [I like, I wish, What if](https://dschool-old.stanford.edu/wp-content/themes/dschool/method-cards/i-like-i-wish-what-if.pdf)

-**Q.4.c.**  What ideas did your group identify using the tool (name atleast 3)
+## Final Project - Group Activity.2 (30 points)

+NOTES:

+* Due: Next Friday (May 10) beginning of class.
+* Include your group number and names of your group members.
+* Brainstorm report is 30 points of your Final Project.
+* Please turn in a single electronic copy of your Group Activity via Gradescope.

+**Group Activity.2.a.** Please share your team's selection for the final project.

+**Group Activity.2.b.** Please share two back up selection for the final project.

+**Group Activity.2.c.** Why did your team select your top choice?
+(100 words)

+**Group Activity.2.d.** How did you reach your decision?
+(100 words)

 **Your questions**
 Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?